What is mi sa che in Italian?

 Even though there’s no literal translation for mi sa che, we’re going to explain what it means so that you understand how we use it.

-In this construction, sa comes from the verb sapere, which (other than meaning “to know”) means “to taste/to smell”.
+In this construction, sa comes from the verb sapere, which means to know but also to taste or smell.

-So, if we say mi sa che, we’re literally saying “it tastes/smells to me like…”.
+When we say mi sa che, we’re literally saying, “it tastes or smells to me like…”.
 Very poetic, right?

 Here they are: